isomerpages/moe-ast/_office-of-subject-chapters/Learner Profile/High Ability Learners Chapter.md

 <img style="width:70%" height="auto" width="100%" src="/images/SubChap/hal-chapter-2023.jpg">
 </div>
 <h3>Objectives of the High Ability Learners Chapter</h3>
-<p>The High Ability Learners (HALs) Chapter seeks to enhance pedagogical
+<p>The High Ability Learners (HAL) Chapter seeks to enhance pedagogical practice
-practice in the teaching of learners with high ability.
+in the teaching of learners with high ability.
 The chapter engenders the belief that our students have diverse learning needs and they bring with them a wide range of experiences, beliefs, knowledge, and skills.
 High ability learners have specific learning needs to be met.
 For learning to be effective, teachers need to adapt teaching pace, approaches, and assessment practices to be developmentally appropriate for these learners.</p>
 <p>
 <br>The HAL Chapter serves as a focal point for teachers and Teacher Leaders
 of HALs to learn from, with and on behalf of one another.
 Through partnerships